T

 museum

 Home to Michelangelo's iconic David, this gallery also houses a significant collection of Florentine paintings from the 13th to 16th centuries.
-It's a must-visit for art lovers wanting to see some of the Renaissance's most celebrated works.
+It offers a deep dive into the artistic evolution of the Renaissance.

-• Book tickets well in advance online to avoid long queues.
+• Book tickets online in advance to avoid long queues, especially for David.

-• Consider a guided tour to fully appreciate the historical context of the artworks.
+• Consider a guided tour to fully appreciate the historical context.

 2. Midday